 Selling my leave gave me the freedom to take some time off without having to worry about paying for my car, cell phone, or any other bills while I was between careers.

-Conclusion: Selling back leave should be taken on a case by case basis.
+Selling back leave should be taken on a case by case basis.
 Some people should sell it all, some people should take terminal leave, and for others, a combination works best.
 This case study takes a deeper dive into selling terminal leave, including running the numbers for pay and benefits.

 Take your time when making the decision, and good luck in your post-military career!